NetApp/harvest/README.md

 # What is NetApp Harvest?

-> Harvest is the open-metrics endpoint for ONTAP and StorageGRID
+> Harvest is the open-metrics endpoint for ONTAP, StorageGRID, E-Series and Cisco Nexus Switches

-NetApp Harvest brings observability to ONTAP and StorageGRID clusters.
-Harvest collects performance, capacity and hardware metrics from ONTAP and StorageGRID, transforms them, and routes them to your choice of time-series database.
+NetApp Harvest brings observability to ONTAP, StorageGRID, E-Series and Cisco Nexus Switches by collecting performance, capacity and hardware metrics, transforming them and routing them to your choice of a time-series database.

 The included Grafana dashboards deliver the datacenter insights you need, while new metrics can be collected with a few edits of the included template files.